 1. "Have You Read?"
 Quizzes/Reaction Papers.
 "Have you read?" quizzes will be given on the days that 1) the Stanley book, 2) the Malkiel book, and 3) the Ferri book chapters are discussed.
 No makeup "Have you read?" quizzes will be given.
 Students who miss those quizzes can earn associated points by writing reaction papers.
 The topic of reaction papers will be the student's observations and reactions regarding the reading material.
 Reaction papers that only summarize the content of the reading will receive no more than one half of the allotted points.
 Reaction papers should show that all of the assigned material has been read.
 Minimum length for the reaction papers will be three full double-spaced pages (66 lines of text) plus the title page.
 Maximum length is five double-spaced pages (110 lines of text) plus the title page.
 Grades will be based upon whether you shared your reactions and upon meeting the guidelines for format of the assignment.
 Reaction papers are due one week after the quiz has been administered.
-After that date, you will be penalized one half of the points you earn.
-(For example, if you earn 6 points on your reaction paper, your grade will be 3 points.)
+After that date, you will be penalized two points.

 - 2. Exams.
 Two exams, consisting of essay and short answer questions, will be administered.
 A list of learning objectives for each exam will be made available.
 The purpose of these objectives is to help you focus your attention on the material which the instructor believes is most important.
 Over 90% of the exam points will come from exam questions based upon the learning objectives.
 The remaining points, if any, will come from questions concerning material not covered by the learning objectives.
-During exams, students who leave the classroom, will not be allowed to continue the exam.
 During exams, all cell phones, pagers, etc. will be turned completely off. - 3.
 Individual Projects.
 There will be no penalty the first time when you submit a late project if you submit it before the end of one week from due date.
 If submitted after one week from the due date, three points will be deducted.
 The second time you turn in a late project, three points will be deducted.